edgedb/easy-edgedb/README.md

 Did you notice that `scalar type` ends with a semicolon and the other types don't?
 That's because the other types have a `{}` to make a full expression.
 But here on a single line we don't have `{}` so we need the semicolon to show that the expression ends here.

-This `Transport` type is going to be for player characters in our game, not the characters in the book (their stories and choices are already finished).
-That means that we want to make a `PC` type and an `NPC` type, but our `Person` type should stay too, and work as a base type.
+This `Transport` type is going to be for player characters in our game, not the people in the book (their stories and choices are already finished).
+That means that we will need a `PC` type and an `NPC` type, but our `Person` type should stay too - we can use it a base type for both.
 To do this, we can make `Person` an `abstract type` instead of just a `type`.
-Then with this abstract type, we can use the keyword `extending` again for the other `PC` and `NPC` types.
+Then with this abstract type, we can use the keyword `extending` for the other `PC` and `NPC` types.

 So now this part of the schema looks like this: